ericwj/GoWindows/README.md

 ```
 > test.cmd (Elevated)

+`Dismount-Go` is not required if the build machine will be torn down after the test run.

+If the terminal session closes in which `Mount-Go` has ran, the values of environment variables
+are lost and `Dismount-Go` will need to be run in the appropriate directory with the `-Force` argument
+to get rid of the `Peculiar` directory and *any and all* .vhdx files, mounted or not, in that directory.

 ## Common Errors

-The most common error is complaints about end of file reading expected or actual test results from `api.exe` or `epi.exe`.
+The most common error is complaints about end of file reading expected or actual test results
+from `api.exe` or `epi.exe`.
 This is an indication that the .csv file does not match the expected test results.